jlamsens/opensysadmins/docs/tutorials/windows11-virtualbox/install-os.md

 ## Boot from ISO
 === "Step1"
     Start the virtual machine.
 If you do nothing, you'll get an interactive shell.
-The first time you start a virtual machine, you get the "Auto capture keyboard" and "mouse pointer integration" messages.
-Read them and then select the "Do not show this message again" checkboxes.
+If this is the first time you start a virtual machine, you get the "Auto capture keyboard" and "mouse pointer integration" messages.
+Read them and then tick the "Do not show this message again" checkboxes.

     <img src="../interactive-shell.png" width="320" height="180"/>